 CMSM Executive Director, Rev. John Pavlik, OFM Cap. proclaims, “The President and Congress are playing the welfare and the lives of children, young people, and families against legislators who have shirked their responsibilities to provide the citizens of the United States an immigration policy worthy of the principles on which our society and our government are based.
 The moment to act justly and rightly is now.”

 We see once again that we can no longer rely solely on phone calls, emails, statements, meetings with politicians, and spirited vigils or rally’s.
 We need to tap further into the creativity of prayer driven nonviolent resistance.
 In accord with our recent CMSM resolution on Gospel Nonviolence, we lift up our commitment to “solidarity and protection through accompaniment and nonviolent resistance for vulnerable immigrants.”

-This is the first of our fall 2019 webinar series.
-Each of the monthly webinars offers insight and resources to assist leaders of men’s religious institutes and their safeguarding teams in their commitment to prevent...
+This is the fourth (and final) of our fall 2019 webinar series.
+Each of the monthly webinars offers insight and resources to assist leaders of men’s religious institutes and their safeguarding teams in their commitment...
 Read more »